Messi, Argentina beat Croatia 3-0 to reach World Cup final | Sports-Games

 Messi, Argentina beat Croatia 3-0 to reach World Cup final

-It could yet be the perfect way to go out for a player widely regarded as one of the game's best players, if not the best.
+The stage is set for a player widely regarded as one of the game's best, if not the absolute best, to go out on the ultimate high.

-“A lot is going through my head — it's very emotional seeing all of this,'' Messi said in a post-match interview on the field as he looked up at Argentina's celebrating, scarf-waving supporters. ''To see the fans — the family' — during the whole tournament was so incredible.
-We're going to the final, which is what we wanted.”
-Messi is thrilling his legion of fans along the way, with his swivel and driving run to set up the third goal for Álvarez in the 69th minute epitomizing his confidence and swagger.
+His swivel and driving run to set up the third goal for Álvarez in the 69th minute left Josko Gvardiol — one of the best defenders at the World Cup — grasping at thin air and epitomized Messi's confidence and swagger.

 He is embracing the responsibility of leading Argentina to its third World Cup title, scoring in five of his six games in Qatar.

-He even had a penalty saved in the game in which he didn't score.
+He even had a penalty saved in the one game in which he didn't score.

-Croatia failed in its bid to reach a second straight World Cup final after conceding two goals in a five-minute span from the 34th, just when the team was looking comfortable at Lusail Stadium.
+“I am honored to train him and see him play,” said Argentina coach Lionel Scaloni, who was in tears in the post-match celebrations.
+“Every time you see him play, it's a huge source of motivation for his teammates, fans and the whole world.”
+Croatia failed in its bid to reach a second straight World Cup final after conceding two goals in a five-minute span from the 34th, just when the team was looking comfortable at Lusail Stadium and Messi was raising concerns by rubbing his hamstring.

-Argentina coach Lionel Scaloni was in tears after the final whistle, even though the celebrations in general were much calmer than after previous games.
-Messi was in the middle of them all as he continues perhaps his best ever World Cup.

-Yet there was a moment midway through the first half that must have struck fear into all Argentines, when Messi appeared clutch his left hamstring and rub it.

-Was Argentina's superstar going to have to come off?
-No such luck for Croatia.

-Messi was soon toying with his opponents in a way only he can and put Argentina ahead by lifting his penalty into the top corner after Álvarez was taken out by Dominik Livakovic after clipping the ball past Croatia's goalkeeper.
+Maybe it was a ruse.
+Messi was soon toying with his opponents in a way only he can and put Argentina ahead by lifting his penalty into the top corner after Álvarez was taken out by Dominik Livakovic after clipping the ball past the Croatia goalkeeper.

-Álvarez poked home his first goal at the end of a surging run from halfway, starting with Messi's short pass.
-He put in the third following more outrageous skill from his teammate near the right corner that left Josko Gvardiol — one of the best defenders at the World Cup — grasping at thin air.
+Álvarez scored himself in the 39th after a surging run from halfway, which started after he collected Messi's short pass.
+Then came the crowning moment, Álvarez's second goal, after Messi took Gvardiol for a ride in the right corner.

 It was one game too far for Croatia, which had beaten Japan and Brazil on penalties in the knockout stage, and star midfielder Luka Modric, who — at 37 — has likely played his final World Cup match.

-Summing up a frustrating game for the little midfield magician, he was substituted in the 81st minute and had a bright red nose after the ball slammed in his face moments earlier.
+Summing up a frustrating game for the little midfield magician, he was substituted in the 81st minute and had a bright red nose after the ball slammed into his face moments earlier.

 Those dark days after losing to Saudi Arabia in its opening group match seem so long ago now for Argentina, which will be hard to stop in the final with Messi playing this well.